-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder or Impact on Looked After Children
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, Health Inequalities and Impact on Looked After Children

 None

 - 8. Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright): - None